 I did found the game was poorly optimized, in the sense that I expected it to run a lot faster than it did.
 As soon as my city would start to get big, the frames per second would suffer.
 The game would remain playable, but considering I played the game on a powerful Mac (a Mac Pro with a Nvidia GTX 660 Ti Card, an SSD and 16GB RAM), I was expecting it to run at full speed no matter what.

 The other problem I found was the invasive DRM SimCity uses.
 The game requires you to be always online to play and will eject you from your city if you have been offline for more than 20 minutes.
-This limitation is extremely harsh and completely unnecessary, as the game won’t let you play if you’re travelling or are somewhere without a steady internet connection.
+This limitation is extremely harsh and completely unnecessary, as the game won’t let you play if you’re traveling or are somewhere without a steady internet connection.

 SimCity Mac System Requirements: